DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2024-06-22-physics-in-ai.md

 ---

 📬 *Have thoughts on this?
-I’d love to hear how physics influences your work in AI.
+I’d love to hear how Physics influences your work in AI.
 Drop me a message or connect on [LinkedIn](https://www.linkedin.com/in/dyutideepta-banerjee).*